 The Choice Is Yours

-There are many different kinds of jobs you can specialize for in trade school.
+There are many different kinds of jobs you can specialize in in trade school.
 Jobs that are outside your standard office or retail setting might be exactly what you are looking for.
-HVAC technicians, dental hygienists and elevator mechanics are just a few more opportunities you may consider.
+HVAC technicians, dental hygienists, and elevator mechanics are just a few more opportunities you may consider.
 While these jobs vary by trade and market, one thing is consistent; they all require special practice.
-Since these professions require a lot of practice, trade schools offer many different specializations to prepare individuals for these kinds of careers.
+Since these professions require a lot of practice, trade schools offer many different specializations to prepare individuals for these kinds of Career Paths.

 Every individual deserves a career that suits them and it’s important to remember there are so many various career paths available.
 While some paths are advertised more than others, don’t give up on finding the path perfect for you.